 The below factors may help reduce the risk of developing prostate cancer.

-Diet.
 Eat a healthy diet rich in fruits, vegetables, and legumes (beans).
 Limit consumption of red meat and high-fat dairy products.
 There is some evidence that a low-fat diet may help protect against prostate cancer.

-Weight and Exercise.
 Achieve and maintain a healthy weight through a nutritious diet and regular physical activity.

 However, based on these studies, the FDA revised these drugs' prescribing labels to indicate that 5-ARIs may also increase the risk for being diagnosed with high-grade aggressive types of prostate cancer.
 A 2013 study reported that 5-ARI therapy neither increases nor decreases the risk of death from prostate cancer.
 The 5-ARIs are not approved for prostate cancer prevention and their use for this purpose is controversial.

 Prostate cancer is the most common internal cancer in American men.
 (For men, skin cancer is the most common cancer, and only lung cancer causes more cancer deaths.)
 About 1 in 7 men will be diagnosed with prostate cancer over the course of their life.
 But because so many prostate tumors are low-grade and slow growing, and men are usually older when they are diagnosed with it, most men diagnosed with prostate cancer eventually die of something else.

 At the time of diagnosis, most men have localized prostate cancer (cancer confined to the prostate gland).
 The prognosis for men with localized prostate cancer is excellent.
 Nearly 100% of men with localized prostate cancer live at least 5 years after diagnosis.
 The same is true for men with regional prostate cancer, which means the cancer has spread from the prostate gland to only nearby areas in the body.